 Will I love my adopted child differently

-This is a tricky one, everyone has individual feelings, A hot topic for us at the moment, and a sore one.
+This is a tricky one, everyone has personal feelings, A hot topic for us at the moment, and a sore one.
 We have 3 children, 2 are biologically mine and Chloe whom I adopted.
 But the question is, do I love Chloe any differently?